Brandon Bollig: Playing career

 The first regular season goal of Bollig's career came in Chicago's opening game of the 2013–14 season, October 1, 2013, against Braden Holtby of the Washington Capitals.
-In his first full season in the NHL, Bollig appeared in all 82 games for Chicago, scored 7 goals and added 7 assists.
-The season was a transitional one for Bollig as he expanded on his a role as a pure enforcer and placed added focus on becoming a defensive forward on Chicago's fourth line.
-Chicago signed Bollig to a three-year contract extension worth $1.25 million per year late in the season, however the Blackhawks were forced to make deals to remain compliant with the NHL salary cap in the off-season.
-On June 28, 2014, Chicago sent Bollig to the Calgary Flames in exchange for a third round selection at the 2014 NHL Entry Draft.
+Bollig appeared in all 82 games for Chicago, scored seven goals and added seven assists for 14 points and led the team in penalty minutes again with 92 PIMS.
+The season was a transitional one for Bollig as he expanded on his a role as a pure enforcer and placed added focus on becoming a defensive forward on Chicago's fourth line with Ben Smith and Marcus Krüger.
+Chicago signed Bollig to a three-year contract extension worth $1.25 million per year On March 1, 2014, taking him until the 2016–17 season.
+In the second round of the 2014 playoffs against the Minnesota Wild, Bollig received a two-game suspension for boarding Wild' defenseman Keith Ballard in game four.
+After the Blackhawks defeated the Wild in games five and six to take the series in six games, Bollig returned to the lineup for the defending Stanley Cup champion Blackhawks in time for the Western Conference Finals against the Los Angeles Kings for the second straight season, where the Blackhawks would be defeated by the eventual Stanley Cup champion Kings in seven games.
+Bollig finished the playoffs with an assist and point in 15 games.